Number of Employees: Approximately 300

 Welcome to Philip Morris Limited, Philip Morris International's affiliate in the United Kingdom and Ireland.
 The history of our business in the U.K. dates back to 1847 when Mr. Philip Morris opened a tobacco shop on London's Bond Street.
 In doing so, he laid the foundation for what is now the leading international tobacco company in the world.

 Philip Morris Limited was first incorporated in 1950 but it was not until recently that we opened affiliate offices in the U.K. and Ireland.
-Today, we are based in London and Dublin and are responsible for the sale and merchandising of Philip Morris International brands, including Marlboro and Chesterfield, employing nearly 120 people throughout the U.K. and Ireland.
-In June 2014 we acquired Nicocigs Ltd, a company that was formed in 2008 which has become a market leader in the UK independent sector.
-Nicocig is one of the market leading e-cigarette businesses in the UK and has a portfolio of brands including Nicolites, Vivid Vapours and Craze E-shisha.
+Today, we are based in London and Dublin and are responsible for the sale and merchandising of Philip Morris International brands, including Marlboro, Chesterfield and L&M, employing approximately 300 people throughout the UK and Ireland.
+In June 2014, we acquired Nicocigs Ltd, a company that was formed in 2008 which has become a market leader in the UK independent sector.
+Nicocig is one of the market leading e-cigarette businesses in the UK and has a portfolio of brands including Nicocig, Vivid and MESH.

 Smoking and Health